Lattice-Automation/icor-codon-optimization/README.md

 ### Tool
 The ICOR tool has been divided into four directories: models, optimizers, resources, and scripts.
 In the `/tool/optimizers` directory sits the `icor_optimizer.py` file: an interactive script to optimize a sequence utilizing the trained ICOR model.

-> Note as of 8/24/2021, this ICOR optimizer Python script has a bug, although it works, it does not output the correct sequence.
-The other script "run_icor_from_mat" does work and outputs the correct sequence given an input of a .mat file.
-However, a user would be inputting either a FASTA file or pasting in a sequence.
-This script currently accepts the pasted sequence, but the optimizer portion is not working as expected.
-It outputs a sequence but it is not correct.
-Since the same model was being inferenced in the run_icor_from_mat script, I have isolated that this issue is not because of the model file.
-It is because of the encoding done in this script.
-I have 1-2 things that I still need to try which I believe will solve this issue.

 Supporting files were used to train, evaluate, and test the ICOR model.
 Descriptions for these can be found below:

 #### Models